What is

 Common questions about this topic

 Start by getting a wallet (Nautilus for browser, Terminus for mobile).
 Back up your seed phrase securely offline.
-Get some ERG from an exchange (Gate.io, KuCoin) or DEX (Spectrum).
-Make a test transaction.
-Then explore: try DeFi on Spectrum, check out NFTs, or dive into the technology if you're a builder.
+Get some ERG from a current exchange or verified venue, then make a small test transaction.
+After that, explore NFTs, mining, DeFi references, or the developer stack if you're a builder.